 In addition to voice over (and certainly in videos without voice over), the music can set the tone of your video.
 It’s a great way to get attention and pique interest in the first five seconds.

 You can provide animators with audio files for both music and voice over, and they can overlay these assets to line up with the visuals can create a powerful explainer video.

 10. Professional voice actor

-Last, but certainly not least, you need to hire a good voice actor.
+Last, but certainly not least: If you’re doing voice over, you need to hire a good voice actor.